 After all four men had signed the “deportation papers”, having been falsely told they were transit papers for the E.U., they were loaded into a large white van with a blue stripe on the side.

-The van drove for 2 hours before stopping, at which point the men were let out of the back by police wearing all black, a description consistent with the uniforms worn by Croatia’s Intervention Police.
+The van drove for approximately two hours before stopping, at which point the men were let out of the back by police wearing all black, a description consistent with the uniforms worn by Croatia’s Intervention Police.
 Based on the length of the drive, paired with the fact that the first town the men reached in Bosnia was Vrnograč, it’s believed that the pushback took place somewhere outside of Mali Obljaj, in Sisak-Moslavina, Croatia.

-Once out of the van the four Algerian men then had their phones, power banks, and money taken from them by the officers dressed in all black and were told to walk across the border into Bosnia.
+Once out of the van the four Algerian men had their phones, power banks, and money taken from them by the officers dressed in all black and were told to walk across the border into Bosnia.

 “Last time they sent me over (gestures for being beaten with fists and kicking), but this time, no…[but] problem when he takes your phone, in [forest] like this, you don’t know where’s here, here, here.
 You don’t know where is Kladusa, where is Vrnograc.
 It’s a problem.”